One of the most remarkable bridges in Asia crosses a busy strait in Japan.

 9. The bridge was built to sustain extreme weather conditions

-Severe storms and major earthquakes are constant threats for the region of the Akashi Strait.
+Severe storms and major earthquakes are constant threats to the region of the Akashi Strait.
 That’s why the bridge had to be built with extreme caution to ensure it can sustain these extreme conditions.

 The bridge can sustain winds of 286 kilometers per hour (178 miles per hour) because it’s equipped with a dual-hinged stiffening girder system.
 It also contains tuned mass dampers which allow the bridge to absorb earthquakes with an intensity of 8.5!